CarterFaceySmith/SecondBrain/README.md

 <br></br>
 ## About The Project

-This is my combined vault of knowledge on several varied concepts and subejcts going back as far as 2021 or so.
+This is my combined vault of knowledge on several varied concepts and subjects going back as far as 2021 or so.

 The main topics covered include:
 - General Programming